 Now my Dad is a big guy, and somehow we fit Dad all three kids in the Honda with at least four or five cats in cages.
 I grew up in a mountain forest full of pine trees and it was a long winding mountain road of a drive to get thirty minutes to the city down below us where rumor had it, vaccines for kitties and pups were half off on Wednesdays.
 And Dad loved nothing more than when things were on sale.

 Our home was located in the rural mountains at six thousand feet, where the days were not too hot even in the summer months but the shelter down below our mountain home was located in the sweltering valley where temperatures were normally in at least the nineties.
 After the cats were all prodded, filled with vaccines and quite moody, dad decided we should leave them in the car and go bowling.

 This was an anomaly.
 Dad must have had a fifty percent off coupon to go bowl because we never did things like go bowling, ever.
 We did yard work.
 We raked leaves.
 We chopped wood.
-We helped Dad with the plumbing in our old house that had plumbing constantly backed up.
+We helped Dad with the plumbing in our old house that had plumbing constantly backed up (in hindsight, it would have been so much easier if we had called someone like Apollo Plumbing out to get all the work done in one big go so we wouldn’t had to constantly be there fixing things).
 We were not bowlers!
 And to this day, I just don’t get how we managed to leave 4-5 angry prodded cats in a hot car in the ghetto of San Bernardino for a few hours while we bowled.

 After a morning of bowling, the pissed off cats were extremely angry with us by the time we returned to the car.
 The one thing I really remember from this day out bowling in the ghetto was the moment driving back to our mountain town when Dad made the (Very bad decision) let’s let the cats out of the carriers and let them wander the extremely small car.